netfoundry/minimal-mistakes/docs/_pages/v2/guide-kubernetes.md

 This demonstrates that you are able to connect to your Kubernetes cluster's master API server via Ziti, and so you could at this point disable the public cluster API endpoint and continue normally!

-## Publish Additional Cluster Services
+## Expose Cluster Services with Ziti

 You may immediately connect to any HTTP or HTTPS services in your cluster with `kubectl proxy`.
 In this case `kubectl` is authenticating to the API on your behalf and providing a plain HTTP server on the loopback interface.